mr-adult/blog-posts/Iterators - A Deeper Dive.md

+///A deeper dive into the iterator design pattern and how it is effectively leveraged and built on top of to create powerful libraries.

 In my previous post, I went over an introduction to the iterator design pattern.
 If you haven't read that yet, you can find it [here](https://adamfortune.com/blog/AnIntroductiontoIterators).

 Today I would like to dive deeper into how libraries are able to effectively leverage the consistent interface of iterators.
 I'll start by discussing the System.Linq library in C# (this is very similar to the std::iter crate in Rust).
 Afterwards, I will discuss the [Rayon](https://crates.io/crates/rayon) crate (which is very similar to C#'s [Parallel.ForEach](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/how-to-write-a-simple-parallel-foreach-loop)) and how it is able to effectively task-share across multiple threads using iterators.